 - Hand and Wrist Exercises – Certain exercises target the areas affected by CTS, helping alleviate the symptoms by promoting good circulation and muscle strengthening.
 More details below.

-- Use of Ergonomic Equipment – For many office workers, CTS arises from the sustained use of computer equipment such as the keyboard and mouse.
-Consider switching to an ergonomic mouse that fully cradles your hand and doesn’t put your wrist in an awkward position.
+- Use of Ergonomic Equipment – For many office workers, CTS arises from the sustained use of computer equipment such as a conventional keyboard and mouse.
+Consider switching to an split keyboard and ergonomic mouse that fully cradles your hand and doesn’t put your wrist in an awkward position.
 A vertical mouse for many people provides more comfort over time than a traditional “horizontal” mouse.
+If you’re using a laptop as your main computing driver, look into a laptop stand that angles your laptop to create that important tilt that benefits your hands when typing.

 - Cortisone Injections – If your CTS is really severe, your doctor may recommend cortisone injections, but bear in mind that repeated application can weaken tissues.
 Short-term oral corticosteroid treatment can reduce carpal tunnel syndrome symptoms, but while they do offer relief, the effects are rarely permanent.